rdyzakya/IndoLEGO-ABSA/README.md

 There are 4 configuration file in json format, located in the configs folder.

 * na_config: Path(s) to the Non-ABSA dataset (csv format) used in training.
-Consist of two columns, "input" and "output"
+Consist of two columns, "input" and "output".
 * td_config: Containing configuration for the training data.
 * vd_config: Containing configuration for the validation data.
 * train_args: Training arguments, refer to https://huggingface.co/docs/transformers/main_classes/trainer for the details.